Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates, including Ke'Bryan Hayes (.146 batting average in his past 10 games), battle starting pitcher Jack Flaherty and the St. Louis Cardinals at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes (.214 on-base percentage in past 10 games, 67 points below season-long percentage), battle starting pitcher Jordan Montgomery and the St. Louis Cardinals at PNC Park, Saturday at 4:05 PM ET.

-He strung together two hits (going 2-for-5 with a triple and two RBI) in his last appearance against the Giants.
+In his previous game, he racked up four RBI (going 3-for-4 with a double and a home run) against the Cardinals.

 Ke'Bryan Hayes Game Info & Props vs. the Cardinals